Tutorials Logic, IN +91 8092939553 info@tutorialslogic.com

 Setup and configuration for unit testing.

-Jasmine:- It is an open source, very simple, behavior-driven development framework for writing Angular tests.
+Jasmine:- An open source, behavior-driven development framework for writing Angular tests.
+Still supported in Angular 21 for existing projects.

-When we create a component, directive, pipe, service etc through CLI, spec.ts file will be created automatically with the default test suite.
-Once we created an application through Angular CLI, just navigate to root directory of an CLI application and run the below command to run the test suite.
+When we create an Angular CLI application, the CLI sets up everything needed to test with the default test framework.
+When we create a component, directive, pipe, or service through the CLI, a spec.ts file is created automatically.
+Once the application is created, navigate to the root directory and run the below command to run the test suite.

 ng test

-The ng test command builds the application in watch mode, and launches the Karma test runner.
-The console output almost looks like below:-
+The ng test command builds the application and launches the test runner.
+In Angular 21, this uses Vitest by default.
+The console output looks similar to below:

-Also, ng test opens up the chrome window to displays the success and failed test cases in the Jasmine HTML Reporter like below:-
+Also, ng test opens a browser window to display the success and failed test cases in the test reporter.

 Karma Test Runner on Browser